Bluntisham: History

-The tax assessment in the Domesday Book was known as geld or danegeld and was a type of land-tax based on the hide or ploughland.
-It was originally a way of collecting a tribute to pay off the Danes when they attacked England, and was only levied when necessary.
-Following the Norman Conquest, the geld was used to raise money for the King and to pay for continental wars; by 1130, the geld was being collected annually.
-Having determined the value of a manor's land and other assets, a tax of so many shillings and pence per pound of value would be levied on the land holder.
-While this was typically two shillings in the pound the amount did vary; for example, in 1084 it was as high as six shillings in the pound.
+Bluntisham was listed as Bluntesham in the Domesday Book of 1086 in the Hundred of Hurstingstone in Huntingdonshire.
+There were two manors and 16 households at Bluntisham, giving an approximate population of 56 to 80 people.
+The survey records that there was 6 ploughlands with the capacity for a further 2.62.
+In addition to the arable land, there was 20 acre of meadows and 194 acre of woodland.
 For the manors at Bluntisham the total tax assessed was seven geld.

-By 1086 there was already a church and a priest at Bluntisham.
+There was already a church and a priest at Bluntisham.

 Bluntisham remained under ownership of the Bishop of Ely until the dissolution of the monasteries, when it was granted to the dean and chapter of Ely.
 Valentine Walton was appointed governor of Ely in 1649 for his services to Oliver Cromwell's Parliament.
 Upon the Restoration, it was restored to the dean and chapter.
 In 1869, it was taken over by the Ecclesiastical Commissioners, who remain lords of the manor.

 The village was built up around four fields.
 The north-western part of the parish contains Higham Field, with Gull Field (named for the gills which slope towards the Great Ouse) to the south-west.
 Colneway Field lay to the north-east of Higham Field, with Old Mill (or "Inhams") Field located between Colneway and Bury Fen, stretching to Earith.
 A large wood known as "Bluntisham Hangar" once existed south of Highams Field, and is probably that mentioned in the Domesday Book.
 In 1341 the wood was recorded as the boundary of the Bishop of Ely's right of hunting.
 Bluntisham's woodland declined from 68 acre in 1843 to 10 acre by 1925.